From "Cloud-first" to "Cloud-smart" with Hybrid Multi-cloud

 Vendor lock-in is one aspect that most cloud users are skeptical about.
 Freedom to run your applications along with the associated data on the cloud of your choice is the best thing that can happen to businesses in the competitive cloud environment that we have now.
-With hybrid multi-cloud, you can move from local to private to public to another cloud of your choice with the options available to you, without having to worry about lock-in.
+With hybrid multi-cloud, you can move from local to private to public to another cloud of your choice with the options available to you without having to worry about lock-in.
 With a hybrid multi-cloud strategy, you can plan for agility and portability between multiple providers and combine it with your traditional best practices.

 - Enhanced ROI and Reliability

 Every cloud is built differently based on the technology infrastructure, pricing models, and policies.
-The continuously evolving landscape is driving consumption prices down at the same time providing better services and options.
+The continuously evolving landscape is driving consumption prices down at the same time, providing better services and options.
 Running development and test workloads on one cloud and production on another is one of the best use cases to validate the value of hybrid multi-cloud arbitrage.
 You can choose what is best for your needs and may still end up paying less than ever before.

 A disaster or an outage can cost your business not only in financial terms but also on the trust value.
-The Hybrid multi-cloud approach enables organizations to set up DR on multiple sites and you can always have DR at your private site.
+The Hybrid multi-cloud approach enables organizations to set up DR on multiple sites, and you can always have DR at your private site.
 So, in case of a disaster, even if your one DR fails, you have your optional DR. This mitigates the risk involved with natural disasters and issues particular to one cloud provider.
 This increases overall reliability and adds reliance value.

 - Cloud Agility

 Cloud agility comes with some key challenges, such as security & compliance, lack of skills & knowledge, additional development complexities, and portability.
 Adopting a hybrid multi-cloud strategy gives businesses the flexibility to choose the right cloud for the right workload at the right price.
-Coupled with avoidance of vendor lock-in, the hybrid multi-cloud approach allows enterprises to change providers based on economic or enriched capability reasons.
+Coupled with the avoidance of vendor lock-in, the hybrid multi-cloud approach allows enterprises to change providers based on economic or enriched capability reasons.
 Based on functional, non-functional, and business value criteria, businesses can evaluate what type of platform or service is ideal for individual applications.

 Hybrid multi-cloud needs uniform solutions in terms of billing and provisioning, cost control, access control, performance analysis, and capacity management.
-There are many multi-cloud architectures such as cloudification, re-deployment, relocation, rebinding, refactoring, replacement, and modernization.
-However, for hybrid multi-cloud initiatives you need a specific approach where you can re-architect and deploy applications on multiple clouds or partially on multiple clouds and on-prem depending on feasibility.
+There are many multi-cloud architectures, such as cloudification, re-deployment, relocation, rebinding, refactoring, replacement, and modernization.
+However, for hybrid multi-cloud initiatives, you need a specific approach where you can re-architect and deploy applications on multiple clouds or partially on multiple clouds and on-prem depending on feasibility.